 - the cost of running the appliance compared to other models

-Rebates may be available when buying more energy-efficient appliances like fridges and washing machines.
+Rebates and assistance may be available when buying more energy-efficient appliances.

 Use appliances efficiently

 Many appliances continue to use energy even when switched off on the machine, because they’re in standby power mode.
-This can add up to 3% of a household’s energy use.
 Other than fridges and freezers or any critical medical equipment, it’s worth switching most appliances off at the wall.

 Following the manufacturer’s instructions to keep appliances in good working order will help avoid expensive repair and replacement costs.